The first medication

 CAPRELSA may cause other serious side effects, including:

 • Severe skin reactions.
 CAPRELSA can cause severe skin reactions that can lead to death, such as toxic epidermal necrolysis and Stevens-Johnson syndrome, or other serious skin reactions that may affect any part of your body.
 These severe skin reactions may be life threatening and you may need to be treated in a hospital.
-Call your health care provider right away if you experience any of these symptoms: skin rash or acne; dry skin; itching; blisters on your skin; ; redness or swelling of your face, hands, or soles of your feet; blisters or sores in your mouth; peeling of your skin; fever; muscle or joint aches.
+Tell your health care provider right away if you get any of these symptoms: skin rash or acne; dry skin; itching; blisters on your skin; redness or swelling of your face, hands, or soles of your feet; blisters or sores in your mouth; peeling of your skin; fever; muscle or joint aches.

 • Breathing problems (interstitial lung disease).
 CAPRELSA may cause a breathing problem called interstitial lung disease that can lead to death.
 Tell your health care provider right away if you experience sudden or worsening shortness of breath, cough that does not go away (persistent) or fever.